Design-Dude/ddLocale/README.md

 	let dateString1 = ddLocale.t(1760565600000, 'shortDate');
 	let dateString2 = (1760565600000).t('shortDate');
 ```
-Number can be presented as orinal numbers.
+Number can be presented as ordinal numbers.
 Pass a number along with the special formatter instead of an option ```name```.
 ```
 	let ordinal1 = ddLocale.t(1760565600000, {format: true});
 	let ordinal2 = (1760565600000).t({format: true});